chatnoir-eu/chatnoir-resiliparse/docs/index.rst

 1. Resiliparse
 --------------
-The Resiliparse main module with the following subcomponents:
+The Resiliparse main module comes with the following subcomponents:

 Process Guard
 ^^^^^^^^^^^^^
 The Resiliparse Process Guard module is a set of decorators and context managers for guarding a processing context to stay within pre-defined limits for execution time and memory usage.
 Process Guards help to ensure the (partially) successful completion of batch processing jobs in which individual tasks may time out or use abnormal amounts of memory, but in which the success of the whole job is not threatened by (a few) individual failures.
 A guarded processing context will be interrupted upon exceeding its resource limits so that the task can be skipped or rescheduled.

-For more information, see :ref:`process-guard-manual`.
+Main documentation: :ref:`process-guard-manual`.

 Itertools
 ^^^^^^^^^
 Resiliparse Itertools are a collection of convenient and robust helper functions for iterating over data from unreliable sources using other tools from the Resiliparse toolkit.

-For more information, see :ref:`itertools-manual`.
+Main documentation: :ref:`itertools-manual`.

 2. FastWARC
 -----------